CGAL/cgal-paraview-plugins/README.md

 ```

 #### CMakeLists

-On the cmake side, the most important thing is the `ADD_PARAVIEW_PLUGIN` macro.
-It takes the sources and the xml file for your plugin as arguments, and deals with most of the VTK parts.
+On the CMake side, the most important thing is the `ADD_PARAVIEW_PLUGIN` macro.
+It takes the sources and the XML file of the plugin as arguments, and deals with most of the VTK parts.

 ```cmake
 cmake_minimum_required(VERSION 3.1 FATAL_ERROR)